Consider or Choose? The Role and Power of Consideration Sets: Supplementary Proofs for Section

+As in the proof of Theorem~\ref{theorem:inference} in Section \ref{subsec:proof_of_theorem_inference}, we slightly abuse the notation for the calligraphic $\Ccal$, using $\Ccal^n_m = \frac{ n! }{m!(n-m)!}$ to denote the binomial coefficient.
+This choice is made to enhance readability, as the standard notation $\binom{n}{m}$ can become cumbersome when multiple parentheses appear in the same equation.

-In this section, we present two lemmas with proofs which are used below to prove the Theorem~\ref{theorem: characterization}.
+\underline{The Auxiliary Lemmas}\\ We first present two lemmas with proofs which are used below to prove Theorem~\ref{theorem: characterization}.
 First, we establish the following combinatorial identity. \begin{lemma} For all $n$ and $m$ such that $m \le n$ the combinatorial identity below holds

 \end{lemma} \textsc{Proof:} We prove it by induction on $m$: \\ \emph{\underline{Base case:}} $m=1$.

 \emph{\underline{Induction hypothesis:}} $m=p$. \\

 Thus, it implies